mhdbnbd/deccs_ddc/WorkLog.md

 3110 2h --"clustering consensus with clustPy"
 0211 8h --"dynamic consensus & tag loss weighting w/ hyperparameter tuning, t-SNE visualization and per-cluster image sampling"
 0311 5h --"refinements for running on luke/gpu"
 0411 7h --"refinements for running on luke/gpu"
+0511 3h --"debug and experiment with gpu"